Academic Programme - Practical Law (PRR 410 and PRR 420)

-The UP Law Clinic can accomodate a maximum of 100 students each year.
-Prior to the students enrolling for Practical Law (PRR 410 and 420) they are required to submit a brief CV and personal profile setting out any previous working experience (e.g. vacation work), particular skills (e.g. proficiency in languages), interests and career intentions.
-They are then interviewed individually.
+Practical Law 410 and Practical Law 420 are elective modules available to final year LLB students.
+It runs over both the first and second semester and is credited as two elective modules.
+Prior to the students enrolling for Practical Law they are required to submit a personal profile setting out any previous working experience (e.g. vacation work), particular skills (e.g. proficiency in languages), interests and career intentions.

 - A classroom component of one hour per week during which time the lecturer or clinician meets with the entire group of clinic students and offers instruction through various media and methodologies, covering aspects of substantive and procedural law, skills and values;